Navier–Stokes equations

-The Navier–Stokes equations (/nævˈjeː ˈstəʊks/ nav-YAY-_-STOHKS) are partial differential equations which describe the motion of viscous fluid substances.
-They were named after French engineer and physicist Claude-Louis Navier and the British physicist and mathematician Sir George Gabriel Stokes, Bt.
-They were developed over several decades of progressively building the theories, from 1822 (Navier) to 1842–1850 (Stokes).
+The Navier–Stokes equations (/nævˈjeː ˈstəʊks/ nav-YAY-_-STOHKS) describe the motion of viscous fluids.
+This system of partial differential equations was named after Claude-Louis Navier and George Gabriel Stokes, who developed them over a few decades of progressive work, from 1822 (Navier) to 1842–1850 (Stokes).
+Siméon Denis Poisson independently achieved the same results.

-The Navier–Stokes equations mathematically express momentum balance for Newtonian fluids and make use of conservation of mass.
+The Navier–Stokes equations mathematically express momentum balance for Newtonian fluids and make use of the conservation of mass.
 They are sometimes accompanied by an equation of state relating pressure, temperature and density.
-They arise from applying Isaac Newton's second law to fluid motion, together with the assumption that the stress in the fluid is the sum of a diffusing viscous term (proportional to the gradient of velocity) and a pressure term—hence describing viscous flow.
-The difference between them and the closely related Euler equations is that Navier–Stokes equations take viscosity into account while the Euler equations model only inviscid flow.
-As a result, the Navier–Stokes are an elliptic equation and therefore have better analytic properties, at the expense of having less mathematical structure (e.g. they are never completely integrable).
+They arise from applying Newton's second law to fluid motion, together with the assumption that the stress in the fluid is the sum of a diffusing viscous term (proportional to the gradient of velocity) and a pressure term—hence describing viscous flow.
+The Navier–Stokes equations generalize the Euler equations which only consider inviscid flow.

-The Navier–Stokes equations are useful because they describe the physics of many phenomena of scientific and engineering interest.
-They may be used to model the weather, ocean currents, water flow in a pipe and air flow around a wing.
-The Navier–Stokes equations, in their full and simplified forms, help with the design of aircraft and cars, the study of blood flow, the design of power stations, the analysis of pollution, and many other problems.
-Coupled with Maxwell's equations, they can be used to model and study magnetohydrodynamics.
+The Navier–Stokes equations are of great scientific and engineering interest because they may be used to model a wide variety of scenarios.
+In their full or simplified forms, they can assist in the design of aircraft and cars, the study of blood flow, the design of power stations, the analysis of pollution, and many other problems.
+Coupled with Maxwell's equations, they comprise the fundamentals of magnetohydrodynamics.

-The Navier–Stokes equations are also of great interest in a purely mathematical sense.
-Despite their wide range of practical uses, it has not yet been proven whether smooth solutions always exist in three dimensions—i.e., whether they are infinitely differentiable (or even just bounded) at all points in the domain.
-This is called the Navier–Stokes existence and smoothness problem.
-The Clay Mathematics Institute has called this one of the seven most important open problems in mathematics and has offered a US$1 million prize for a solution or a counterexample.
+The Navier–Stokes equations are also of great interest to pure mathematics.
+The Navier–Stokes existence and smoothness problem concerns whether they have smooth (meaning infinitely differentiable) or bounded solutions in three-dimensional Euclidean space, as opposed to a breakdown with unbounded solutions.
+This is one of seven Millennium Prize Problems, notable open mathematics problems for which the Clay Mathematics Institute offered $1 million prizes in 2000 for correct solutions.
+In September 2026, OpenAI announced a claimed counterexample to the existence and smoothness problem.
+The announcement was followed by a priority dispute, and the claimed counterexample has yet to be independently verified.